milanaryal/milanaryal.github.io/_pages/about.md

 ---
 layout: page
 title: "About"
-description: "This is what I do."
+tagline: "This is what I do."
-excerpt: "Casual weblogger who writes about capital market, front-end web development, and positive living."
+description: "Casual weblogger who writes about capital market, front-end web development, and positive living."
 image: "/assets/img/about.jpg"
-permalink: /about/
+permalink: "/about/"
 ---

 Hello --- I'm Milan Aryal (मिलन अर्याल), who is passionate about capital market and front-end web development based on Kathmandu, Nepal.